masaiful/masaity/src/posts/details-is-awesome.md

 ### Styling

 There are a couple of extra things to know about styling `details`.

+The arrow is styled with the `list-style` properties on `summary`, except in Chrome, which uses `::-webkit-details-marker`.
+You could consider resetting them and then relying on a unified `::before` selector.

-You can style the arrow with the `::-webkit-details-marker` and `::before` selectors.
-The `[open]` attribute is added when the summary is open.
-You can use that to style the container further.
+The `open` attribute is added when the summary is open.
+You can query that as `details[open]` to style the container further.
 [The demo on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) shows the open attribute in practice.

 I also found that on Safari, the `summary` element cannot be a flexbox container, even if defined in CSS.
 I wanted to do that to show author images next to the "Show all" text.
-I added an extra div wrapper inside of summary, to act as a flexbox wrapper.
+I added an extra div wrapper inside of summary, to act as the flexbox container.

 After adding some more styles to our details, it can look like this: